 Nothing gives you an immediate energy boost like a gel (maybe a cold Coke comes close).
 They’re compact so you can carry a full ride’s worth in one pocket and they’re easy to get down while pedaling hard so I tend to carry more when racing.
 In my experience, they don't really fill your stomach, so if you're feeling hungry, chews and bars will be a bit more effective.
 I turn to gels when I need a quick pick-me-up before or during tough climbs, sprints, intervals, or any other hard effort.
 Honey Stinger and UnTapped maple syrup are the best tasting to me because they use delicious, natural sources of liquid sugar.
 For a more "traditional" gel, GU offers my favorite texture and flavors like Tri-Berry and Cola.

 Bars and waffles

-Solid foods keep my stomach happy and satiated on long rides.
-I find savory nut bars like Skratch’s Cherry Pistachio or Clif’s Nut Butter bars are the perfect counterpoint to sugary gels and chews.
+Real, solid foods are necessary to keep my stomach happy and satiated on long rides.
+I usually start craving bars and waffles around the 3-4 hour mark, but some riders don't get along with gels and chews and prefer fueling exclusively foods like these.
+I find savory nut bars like Skratch’s Anytime or Clif’s Nut Butter bars are the perfect counterpoint to sugary gels and chews.